-Financial/administrative systems generally require the approval of both OFM and the Department of Information Services.
+Financial/administrative systems generally require the approval of the OCIO.
 Any new or revised financial/administrative system must comply with the other provisions of this manual.

 Budgetary data must be maintained

 Budgetary data is integrated in the uniform account code structure and is required to be maintained by each agency.
 The budgetary data is used to reflect budget operations such as estimated revenues, expenditure authorities, and estimated expenditures.
 Section 85.10 of this manual provides further information related to budgetary data.